josephbeuysmum/Dertisch/README.md

 		func introduce(_ customer: CustomerForWaiter, and headChef: HeadChefForWaiter?) {}
 	}

 ---
 Indepth Documentation
 ---

-There are more elements to `Dertisch` than those described above, but because nobody except myself is known to be using it presently I see no need for greater detail yet.
+There are more elements to `Dertisch` than those described above, including a host of optional functions that customer, waiters, sous chefs, etc can implement as and when needed.
+However, because nobody except myself is known to be using it presently I see no need for greater detail yet.
 If you would like to know more, please ask.

 **note to self** - things to document: